Insper/ComputacaoEmbarcada/docs-src/navigation/Labs/Lab_PIO_IRQ/Lab-PIO-IRQ.md

 Trabalhar por interrupção possui várias vantagens, e uma delas é a possibilidade de fazer o uC entrar em modos de operação de baixo consumo energético (`sleep modes`).

-No caso do uC utilizado no curso são 4 modos distintos de lowpower, cada um com sua vantagem / desvantagem:
+No caso do uC utilizado no curso, são 4 modos distintos de lowpower, cada um com sua vantagem / desvantagem:

 - *Active Mode: Active mode is the normal running mode with the core clock running from the fast RC oscillator, the main crystaloscillator or the PLLA.
 The Power Management Controller can be used to adapt the core, bus and peripheral frequencies and to enable and/or disable the peripheral clocks.*